GoogleChrome/chrome-extensions-samples/functional-samples/sample.sidepanel-dictionary/README.md

 # Dictionary Side panel example

-This example allows users to right-click on a word and see the definition on the side panel using the [SidePanel API](https://developer.chrome.com/docs/extensions/reference/sidePanel/).
+This example allows users to right-click on a word and see the definition on the side panel using the [Side Panel API](https://developer.chrome.com/docs/extensions/reference/sidePanel/).

 NOTE: This example only defines the word extensions and popup.